Ginnie Graham: Oklahomans change culture as shown by new Sunday Funday vote

 Not surprising, a lot of Oklahomans were sick enough to require a prescription for alcohol.
 That prompted a complete ban in 1911, creating a cottage industry for bootleggers and outlaws.

-Oklahoma was the 18th state to ratify to 18th Amendment that brought about the era of Prohibition.
+Oklahoma was the 18th state to ratify the 18th Amendment that brought about the era of Prohibition.
 It never has ratified the 21st Amendment, which ended it.

 It didn’t end drinking.
 As Will Rogers noted, “Prohibition is better than no liquor at all.”